p2635/cypress-basics-tau/README.md

 For more information, please refer to the original repo created by Filip Hric: https://github.com/filiphric/cypress-basics-tau.

-## I changed the original repo a bit
+## Course Content

+- Chapter 1 - What is Cypress
+- Chapter 2 - Installation and Project Walkthrough
+- Chapter 3 - First command
+- Chapter 4 - Cypress Studio
+- Chapter 5 - Selectors
+- Chapter 6 - Interactions
+- Chapter 7 - Assertions
+- Chapter 8 - Chaining and Retrying
+- Chapter 9 - Plugins
+- Chapter 10 - Run mode

+## Goal

-1. I tried to create meaningful tests.
-For example, I deleted a test that only contained `cy.visit("/");`.
-It doesn't exactly demonstrate a high level of skill.
+This place is a demonstration of my skills based on what I learned.
+My aim was not to create a replica of the original repo.
+I only included meaningful tests here, removing anything that looked like drills or exercises.
+For example, I deleted the one that only contained `cy.visit("/");`.